 Doctor’s referral is not essential, but depending on the issue being dealt with it may be necessary to get a GP’s professional opinion.

-Therapy sessions are usually arranged weekly at an agreed time and day and in as much as possible this time will be consistent for the duration of the therapy.
-Sessions last usually for 50/60 mins, psychotherapy/counselling can be short-term or long-term depending on the clients needs which will be assessed at the first meeting between the psychotherapist and the client.
+Therapy sessions are usually arranged at an agreed time and day and in as much as possible this time will be consistent for the duration of the therapy.
+Sessions last usually for 50/60 mins.
+Psychotherapy/counselling can be short-term or long-term depending on the clients needs which will be assessed on an ongoing basis between the psychotherapist and the client.

 The team of psychotherapists working at the Centre are all fully qualified and would have areas that they specialise in – so when the client makes contact with the centre every endeavour will be made to select a Psychotherapist/Counsellor who will assist you in meeting and supporting your needs from the counselling sessions.